Mets put Matz in overhauled bullpen, 3 relievers come off IL

 NEW YORK — Steven Matz is moving to the bullpen for now as the New York Mets again overhaul a major problem area with a flurry of roster moves.

-The team reinstated veteran relievers Jeurys Familia, Justin Wilson and Luis Avilán from the injured list before Tuesday night’s Subway Series opener against the New York Yankees at Citi Field.
+Veteran relievers Jeurys Familia, Justin Wilson and Luis Avilán were reinstated from the injured list before Tuesday night’s Subway Series opener against the New York Yankees at Citi Field.
 In addition, reserve infielder Luis Guillorme was recalled from Triple-A Syracuse.

 In corresponding moves, the fourth-place Mets optioned four inexperienced relievers to Syracuse: right-handers Brooks Pounders, Chris Flexen, Stephen Nogosek and Chris Mazza.